fcotizelati/pydoppler/README.md

   In addition, a phase file (ugem0all.fas) will be added inside the ugem99 directory which contains the name of each spectrum file and its corresponding orbital phase.
-  This is a two column file with the following format:
+  This is a two- or three-column file with the following format:
 ```
-  txtugem4004 0.7150
+  txhugem4004 0.7150
-  txtugem4005 0.7794
+  txhugem4005 0.7794
          .
          .
          .